Suggested Potential OSCIA Farmer Projects

 Should you have further questions/concerns please do not hesitate to contact either:

 Kathleen Pentland – firstname.lastname@example.org OR 519-826-5405

 - QUESTION: Can a local/regional association participate in more than one Tier One or Tier Two project per funding year?

 - QUESTION: How does the New Structure deal with Sponsorship from local businesses?
 Would that factor into the application process?

-ANSWER: Both Tier One and Tier Two applications require that the applicant list ALL associated costs.
-These are specific costs the association expects to incur during the project timeframe, in part or in whole.
-At claim time OSCIA will be asking for a final tally of ALL project costs and ask if contributions have been made from other sources (cash and in-kind).
+ANSWER: Both Tier One and Tier Two applications require that the applicants list all associated costs.
+These are specific costs the association expects to incur during the project time frame, in part or in whole.
+At claim time OSCIA will be asking for a final tally of all project costs and ask if contributions have been made from other sources (cash and in-kind).
 These contributions will be tallied on the claim form so that we can report to the Ministry on how their funds leveraged additional contributions towards approved projects from the farm community.